kubedb/issues/design-docs/pgbouncer.md

 - `spec.databases.dbAlias` is used to name a server-database pair.
 This alias is used to access the mentioned database  via pgbouncer.
 - `spec.databases.dbName` specifies the name of the target database.
 This must be a valid database name to facilitate a successful connection.
 - `spec.databases.pgObjectName` specifies the name of the Postgres object in which the target database is running.
-This name is used for port-forwarding to establish connection from PgBouncer's proxy server to the target server.
-Primary pod of the Postgres object is to be used to establish the said connection.
+This name is used to establish connection from PgBouncer's proxy server to the target server.
+Primary pod of the Postgres object or the associated service is to be used to establish the said connection.

 #### spec.pgBouncerConfig: